kubila/HotelApi/readme.md

-﻿# A Hotel Listing API project with .NET Core 5 Web Api.
+﻿# A Hotel Listing API project using .NET Core 5 Web Api.
+Developing for educational purposes.